DhruvaG2000/Blog-GSoC21/General.md

 - loading firmware onto the PRU
 - accessing the PRU via remoteproc and rpmesg handles
 - writing your own programs for the PRU using the pru-software-support-package.

+## CPU Speed

+To boost the CPU speed, use `sudo cpupower frequency-set -d 1.5GHz -u 1.5GHz`.
+Remember to install a fan or fan cape before that so your BBAI does not over heat!

 ## Keywords